eduvpn/documentation/README.md

 # Features

-- OpenVPN server accepting connections on various UDP ports and `tcp/443`;
+- OpenVPN server accepting connections on both UDP and TCP ports;
-- Support (out of the box) multiple UDP instances for load sharing purposes;
+- Support (out of the box) multiple OpenVPN processes for load sharing purposes;
-- Full IPv6 support inside the VPN tunnel and outer tunnel;
+- Full IPv6 support, using IPv6 inside the tunnel and connecting over IPv6;
 - Support both NAT and routable IP addresses;
 - CA for managing client certificates;
 - User Portal to allow users to manage their configurations for their